athanclark/purescript-queue/README.md

 `Queue` is useful if you know the network of handlers is _static_ for the lifetime of their operation, or at least strictly additive. `IxQueue` is useful when you need precice control over the presence of handlers in a queue at runtime, each of which receive the same data. `Queue.One` is a convenient reduction of `Queue`, where you only need to keep track of a single handler.
+A future implementation may implement different variants of these.

 ## Async

-This library's main goal was to aid in cross-site interopability - almost localized RPC mechanisms - through the `Queue.Aff`, `IxQueue.Aff`, and `Queue.One.Aff` modules, we can treat message passing at a higher level as _procedure invocations_:
+This library's main goal was to aid in cross-site interopability - almost localized RPC mechanisms - through the `IOQueues` and `IxQueue.IOQueues` modules, we can treat message passing at a higher level as _procedure invocations_:

 ```purescript